 Transportation in country will be provided by Sarvodaya Movement.
-Road conditions in Sri Lanka are very different from Madison, WI.
+Road conditions in Sri Lanka are very different from Madison.
 Please take extreme caution when near busy roads.
+Traffic can be pretty heavy at times and while we will try to avoid heavy traffic times, there will be times when we will be stuck in traffic so be prepared to deal with that.

-Safety
+Health & Safety